dominodatalab/python-domino/README.md

 The `python-domino` client comes bundled with an Operator for use with airflow as an extra.

-To install it, add the `airflow` flag to extras with pip.
+To install its dependencies, when installing the package from github add the `airflow` flag to extras with pip.

 ```
-pip install -e git+git://github.com/dominodatalab/python-domino.git#egg=python-domino[airflow]
+pip install -e git+https://github.com/dominodatalab/python-domino.git@master#egg=domino[airflow]
 ```